chonkycat42/DCF_Generator/README.md

 Hi!

-I created a python script that is able to take data from any 3+ year publically traded stock from yahoo fiannce and automatically generate an excel sheet.
+I created a python script that is able to take data from any 3+ year publically traded stock from data provided by yahoo fiannce and automatically generate an discounted cash flows excel sheet.